Protect the planet with these sustainable and repairable phones

 - Only available in Europe and the U.K.

-- No plans for Android 10 just yet
+- Ships with Android 10

-Assuming you can buy it, the Fairphone 3 is one of the best repairable phones out there — all thanks to the modular components.

-Best Alternative: SHIFT6m
+Best alternative for EU: SHIFT6m

-Sticking with phones that are sold in Europe, the SHIFT6m stands out as another easy recommendation.
-Just like Fairphone, SHIFT aims to create devices that are simple to repair and open to modifying.
+Sticking with phones sold in Europe, the SHIFT6m stands out as another easy recommendation.
+Like Fairphone, SHIFT aims to create devices that are simple to repair and open to modifying.

 We're specifically looking at the SHIFT6m, which is astonishingly easy to repair.
-It earned a 9/10 repairability score from iFixit, with some of its highlights being easy access to the battery and screen, only one type of screw head being used to hold the phone together, and a screwdriver being included in the box so nothing is holding you back from making repairs as needed.
+It earned a 9/10 repairability score from iFixit, with some of its highlights being easy access to the battery and screen, only one type of screw head being used to hold the phone together, and a screwdriver being included in the box, so nothing is holding you back from making repairs as needed.

 Unfortunately, this is another phone that you cannot buy if you live in the U.S. I know — sad trombone.